JhowBRCG/jhowbrcg/README.md

 ## About me
-Hey there, I'm currently studying to become a front-end developer.
-Since I was a kid, I've always liked computers and technologies, and now I'm seeking this goal.
+Hey there!
+I'm currently studying to become a front-end developer.
+Since I was a kid, I've always liked computers and technologies.
+Now I'm seeking my first job in the area.

 ```
 curiosities